-- Provide restoration information updates four times daily to DPS staff (7AM, 11AM, 3PM, and 7PM), which shall continue until otherwise directed by staff. - Notify DPS staff when all storm related interruptions have been restored.
+Provide restoration information updates four times daily to DPS Staff (7 am, 11 am, 3 pm, and 7 pm), unless directed otherwise.
+Updates will continue until otherwise directed by DPS Staff.
+Notify DPS Staff when all outage event related interruptions have been restored.

-Figure 8.11 (continued) - DPS Guidelines for an Event Expected to Last More Than 48 Hours
+Figure 8.10 - DPS Guidelines for an Event Expected to Last More Than 48 Hours